LPenjin/Otvoreno-racunarstvo/README.md

 ## Language

-Hrvatski
+Croatian

 ## Description

-Ovaj skup podataka sadrži nestvarne KSET članove i sekcije kojima pripadaju.
+This data set contains fictional KSET members and the groups they are part of.

 ## Credits

-Autor: Luka Penjin
+Author: Luka Penjin

 ##License